Devadarshini27/Udemy-Clone/README.md

 **Features**
 -Home Page: A visually appealing landing page that mimics the original Udemy homepage.
 -Search Option: Allows users to search for courses.
--Icons: Includes wishlist, profile, notifications, and shopping cart icons for easy navigation.
 -Course Recommendations: A section that suggests courses based on popular or trending topics.
 -Course Listings: A section that displays a variety of courses similar to the course listing on Udemy.
--Navigation Bar: A fully functional navigation bar that allows users to easily navigate between different sections of the website.
 -Categories: A categorized view of courses, making it easy to find courses by topic.
 -Topic Recommendations: Suggestions for course topics based on user interests and popular trends.
 -New Courses: Highlights newly added courses.